 Can schools give my exam results to the media for publication?

 Publishing examination results is a common and accepted practice.
 Many students enjoy seeing their name in print, particularly in the local press and the GDPR does not stop this happening.
-However, under the GDPR schools have to act fairly when publishing results, and where people have concerns about their or their child’s information being published, schools must take those concerns seriously.
+However, under the GDPR schools have to act fairly when publishing results, and where people have complaints about their or their child’s information being published, schools must take those complaints seriously.

 Schools should make sure that all pupils and their parents or guardians are aware as early as possible whether examinations results will be made public and how this will be done.
 Schools should also explain how the information will be published.
 For example, if results will be listed alphabetically, or in grade order.